Pluvialis/Pluvialis/README.md

 ## Howdy! 🤠

-I'm a new student of ethical hacking and cybersecurity.
+I'm a new student of hacking and cybersecurity.
 My goal is to do red team work for good folks.

 Reach me on [TryHackMe](https://tryhackme.com/r/p/Pluvialis) for any reason!
 I am friendly :)